rory-ferguson/psd-xhtml/README.md

 # psd-xhtml

-A program to export data from a PSD files layers to generate HTML.
+A program to export data from a PSDs layers to generate HTML.

 ## Installation and Requirements